 This prize is awarded only to researchers or innovators working in a developing country organization.
 In case of a nomination involving a team, then all the team members should be working in developing countries.
 The center of gravity of their work should be in developing countries.

 The list of the developing countries can be found HERE.

-This prize is awarded only to female researchers or innovators, with no restriction on the nationality, age, social status, or economic background of the nominees.
-For collaboration involving male researchers, only female researchers or innovators will be awarded.
+This prize is awarded only to women researchers or innovators, with no restriction on the nationality, age, social status, or economic background of the nominees.
+For collaboration involving men researchers, only women researchers or innovators will be awarded.

 Emerging fields are defined as fields with new technologies or innovative breakthroughs that can demonstrate the potential to address global issues and create a positive impact on humanity and society.
 While the impact of such research may not be immediate, it should be anticipated within the next ten years.